Online Learning: A Modern Introduction Using Convex Optimization: Adaptive Algorithms: bounds and AdaGrad

-\end{theorem} The second equality in the theorem clearly show the advantage of this learning rates: We obtain (almost) the same guarantee we would have got knowing the future gradients!
+\end{theorem} The second equality in the theorem clearly shows the advantage of this learning rate: we obtain (almost) the same guarantee we would have obtained knowing the future gradients!

 This is an interesting result on its own: it gives a principled way to set the learning rates with an almost optimal guarantee.
-However, there are also other consequences of this simple regret.
-First, we will specialize this result to the case that the losses are \emph{smooth}.
+Observe that this approach avoids knowing the Lipschitz constants of the functions, so the algorithm adapts to them.
+The downside is that it works only in the bounded case.
+Another important observation is that the sum of the squared gradients acts as an \emph{intrinsic notion of time}, better suited than $T$ to capture the dependence on time.
+There are also other consequences of this simple regret upper bound as we will now see by specializing this result to the case that the losses are \emph{smooth} or \emph{self-bounded}.